-- Have I added 'United Way' to the beginning of the program name? - For example: "We are fundraising for United Way's Tools for School" Not: "We are fundraising for Tools for School" - For radio advertising, have I included one of the two following bylines? - o An initiative by United Way of the Alberta Capital Region - A message from United Way of the Alberta Capital Region
+- Have I added 'United Way' to the beginning of the program name? - For example: "We are fundraising for United Way's All in for Youth program."
+Not: "We are fundraising for All in for Youth." - For radio advertising, have I included one of the two following bylines? - An initiative by United Way of the Alberta Capital Region - A message from United Way of the Alberta Capital Region